Democrats win in several states on abortion rights and other highlights from Tuesday's elections

 WASHINGTON (AP) — Democrats had plenty of good news to celebrate in Tuesday’s off-year election and more evidence that they can win races centered on the national debate over abortion.

 Abortion rights supporters won an Ohio ballot measure and the Democratic governor of beet-red Kentucky held onto his office by campaigning on reproductive rights and painting his opponent as extremist.
 A Democrat won an open seat on the Pennsylvania Supreme Court after campaigning on his pledge to uphold abortion rights.
-And Democrats won a majority in the Virginia State Senate, blocking Republicans from being able to pass new abortion restrictions.
+And Democrats won full control of the Virginia statehouse, blocking Republicans from being able to pass new abortion restrictions and delivering a defeat to Gov. Glenn Youngkin that may douse any buzz about a late entry into the GOP presidential primary.

 The wins won't be enough to make them feel secure heading into next year’s presidential election.
 The off-year elections have major implications for all of those states and provide a snapshot of American politics heading into 2024.
 But two big names — Joe Biden and Donald Trump — weren't on the ballot this time.
 How Americans view them will be a huge factor in shaping next year's race.